-For example, a recent study (Coyte K., PNAS, 2017) suggests that fast growing organisms may redirect flows and nutrients toward competitors, therefore selecting for slow growing microbes.
-Another work (Nadell et al., eLife, 2016) shows complex spatiogenetic patterning, where flow heterogeneities and bioclogging by a shear-resistant strain facilitate the growth of a non-resistant strain.
+For example, (Coyte K., PNAS, 2017) suggests that fast growing organisms may redirect flows and nutrients toward competitors, therefore selecting for slow growing microbes.
+(Nadell et al., eLife, 2016) shows complex spatiogenetic patterning, where flow heterogeneities and bioclogging by a shear-resistant strain facilitate the growth of a non-resistant strain.

 Understanding such complex ecology demands better knowledge of mechanisms over a range of spatial scales.